-- a) This course concentrates on the sedimentary dynamics and archives found such as in glacial and fluvial settings.
+- a) This course concentrates on the sedimentary dynamics and archives found such as in glacial, fluvial, shallow marine (carbonate) settings.
 After this course students will understand these sedimentary systems in detail, will be able to describe and interpret sedimentary sequences, and put these observations into a local, regional and global context. - b) Student will learn how to describe (log) sediments in outcrops and cores.